 - lack of conditioning for the muscles in the leg and foot

-- placing excess strain on the Achilles tendon (tendon that connects
+- excess strain on the Achilles tendon, the tendon that connects

 - bone spurs in the heel that rub on the Achilles tendon

-joints and tissues) can also affect the foot and ankle.
+joints and tissues) can also affect the foot and ankle:

-Rheumatoid arthritis (RA) is an autoimmune inflammatory disease.
-This occurs when the body mistakenly attacks its own healthy tissues.
+disease.
+It occurs when your body mistakenly attacks its own healthy tissues.

 or ankle.
-Stress from the injury can cause joints to become stiff or
+Stress from the injury can cause your joints to become stiff or

-based on the specific type of injury you have.
+based on the specific type of injury.
 Common symptoms include:

 - problems moving the ankle

 - inability to put any weight on the ankle